 Here’s the thing about real food.
 Real food is about basic ingredients that beautifully come together to create flavor and textures processed food can’t ever mimic.
 Real food doesn’t need cartoon characters, commercials, or special words.
 Real food is naturally good and beautiful–no convincing needed.
 So let’s bask in the beauty of simple ingredients.
 While I love sharing life and stories here on Live Simply, the food and recipes often times speak for themselves, as fresh, real food should.

 Today’s recipe consists of simple ingredients you can find in your pantry paired with fresh, seasonal figs. These ingredients are blended together to create a crumbly bar that is naturally sweet, gluten-free, and irresistible!
 Simplicity and beauty, my friend.
 Let’s behold…

-- 4 medjool dates (remove the seeds)--The dates should be moist, not dried out.
-If the dates are dry, soak them in water for 15-20 minutes before use.
+- 4 medjool dates The dates should be moist not dried out.
+If the dates are dry, soak them in water for 15-20 minutes before use., remove the seeds

 - 2 TB honey

-- 2 TB arrowroot starch/flour (where to buy) An organic non-GMO corn starch may be used as a substitute.
+- 2 TB arrowroot starch/flour An organic non-GMO corn starch may be used as a substitute.

 Serve Oat and Nut Fig Bars for breakfast, as a snack, or warm with a side of homemade vanilla ice cream.

 More Real Food You May Like: